ceri-num/git/tutos/basics.md

 - branches
 - merge / rebase
 - HEAD
-- reset /
+- reset / revert

-Exercice: How to solve the 'detached HEAD' issue on your local repository?
+> Exercice: How to solve the 'detached HEAD' issue on your local repository?

 ```
 $ git status